CosmoQuestX/Rocket-Bot/README.md

 2. `docker stop rocket-bot`

-    > (NOT SURE) After a couple of seconds, it should return the Container ID you just entered, this means it stopped successfully.
+    > After a short time, it should return the Container Name you just entered, this means it stopped successfully.

 3. `docker rm <container_id>` (optional)
     - Use this before updating to a new version